petprog/online-shop-with-provider/README.md

-# Flutter Online Shopping App
+# Flutter Online Shopping App With Provider

 This Flutter project is an online shopping app that allows users to browse and add products to their cart.
 It utilizes various packages to enhance the app's functionality and UI.